enzeyi/enzeyi/README.md

 - Aspiring MBA Student, Product Manager and business executive in the technology world.
 - Loves Information and technology

+I am currently under fullstack software engineering training at META(via the Blacks in tech scholarship) and also at ALX

+I'm open for internship and junior roles positions.

-I'm majorly focused on AI and Data-Driven Full Stack development, BUT open to play outside the box.
+I'm majorly focused on Cybersecurity-Full Stack development, BUT open to play outside the box.
 These are the skills I'm currently training on:(Please check the "skills" section on my linkedin profile for accurate updates on the skills I have already acquired.
 My Whatsapp is: +254758800070

--FRONT-END: HTML, CSS, JavaScript, React, Angular, Vue.js, Data visualization libraries (D3.js, plotly) and Dashboard Frameworks.

--BACK-END: Node.js, Python(Django & Flask), PHP, database management (MySQL, PostgreSQL & MongoDB), API Design & Integration and Machine Learning Models.

--DATABASE & STORAGE: Designing and maintainig databases, data modelling and query optimization

--VERSION CONTROL: Git, Gitlab, Bitbucket and Github

--DevOps: Deployment & Hosting (AWS, Heroku, Google Cloud & Digital Ocean), containerization using docker and orchestration using kubernetes, Continour Integration(CI) and Continous Deployment(CD)

--DATA HANDLING: Data preprocessing, cleaning & storage and big data technologies (Hadoop and Spark)

--ADDITIONALS: Networking & Server Architecture, Testing (unit,integration & end-to-end), and security best practices.
+★ WEB DEVELOPMENT
+Front-End: HTML, CSS, JavaScript (ES6+), React and Vue.js (for building modern and responsive user interfaces).
+Back-End: Node.js (for JavaScript-based server-side development), Express.js (for building APIs and handling server-side logic).

+★ DATABASE MANAGEMENT
+-MySQL, PostgreSQL (for structured data storage and retrieval).
+-MongoDB (for handling unstructured or semi-structured data).

+★ SERVER MANAGEMENT
+Linux commands and server administration.
+Docker Containerization for efficient deployment and scaling of applications.

+★ CYBERSECURITY
+Network Security: network protocols, firewalls, intrusion detection systems (IDS) and intrusion prevention systems (IPS).
+Web Security: common web vulnerabilities like Cross-Site Scripting (XSS), Cross-Site Request Forgery (CSRF) and SQL Injection
+Cryptography: encryption, decryption, hashing, digital signatures, and protocols like SSL/TLS.
+Security Tools: Wireshark, Nmap, Metasploit, Burp Suite, and OWASP Zap.

+★ CYBERSECURITY PROGRAMMING LANGUAGES
+Python: scripting, automation, and building security tools.
+C/C++: for low-level security vulnerabilities and exploits.
+Java: for enterprise environments and Android app development.

+★ VERSION CONTROL
+Git for collaborative development and version control.

+★ CLOUD TECHNOLOGIES
+Amazon Web Services (AWS), Microsoft Azure and Google Cloud Platform Continuous Integration and Deployment (CI/CD) pipelines for automating testing, building, and deploying applications.

+★ SECURITY CERTIFICATIONS
+CompTIA Security+, Certified Information Systems Security Professional (CISSP), Certified Ethical Hacker (CEH), and Certified Cloud Security Professional (CCSP).

+★ Soft Skills:
+Effective communication, problem-solving, critical thinking, and the ability to learn and adapt quickly

 <br />